 It might sound completely crazy but when you flick through some of the adverts below you’ll find yourself holding back a tear.

-From the beautiful shows of snowy Dublin in Guinness’ postcard perfect ad to going home to your mammy’s house of Christmas, just like the ESB ad.
+From the beautiful shows of snowy Dublin in Guinness’ postcard perfect ad to going home to your mammy’s house for Christmas, just like the ESB ad.

-Here’s our pick of the top Irish adverts at Christmas.
+Here are our picks of the top Irish adverts at Christmas:

-ESB: This 1980s ESB (Electricity Service Board) that seems to have stuck in the public’s mind over the decade.
+ESB: This 1980s ESB (Electricity Service Board) ad seems to have stuck in the public’s mind over the years.

-The ad, set to Dusty Springfield singing “I think I’m going back”, depicts a son going home for and his Irish mammy preparing the house – something most Irish can relate to.
+The ad, set to Dusty Springfield singing “I think I’m going back,” depicts a son going home for Christmas and his Irish mammy preparing the house – something most Irish people can relate to.

 Barry's Tea: This radio ad shows some of Ireland’s great Irish story telling.
-In just 1.29 minutes this ad brings you back to childhood in Ireland.
+In just a minute and a half this ad brings you back to your Irish childhood.
 The very phrase “Put the kettle on, we’ll have cuppa tea” at the end is sure to get Irish people thinking of home.